 About the National Day of Remembrance

-On Saturday, September 14, 2013, Citizens for a Pro-Life Society, Priests for Life and the Pro-Life Action League co-sponsored the first annual National Day of Remembrance for Aborted Children, calling on pro-life Americans to honor the gravesites of our unborn brothers and sisters.
+On Saturday, September 13, 2014, Citizens for a Pro-Life Society, Priests for Life and the Pro-Life Action League will co-sponsor the second annual National Day of Remembrance for Aborted Children, calling on pro-life Americans to honor the gravesites of our unborn brothers and sisters.

-Solemn prayer vigils were be conducted at these gravesites, of which there are 43 across the United States, as well as at dozens of other sites dedicated in memory of aborted children.
-The date of September 14, 2013, was chosen for the event because it marks the 25th anniversary of the burial of several hundred abortion victims in Milwaukee, Wisconsin.
+Solemn prayer vigils will be conducted at these gravesites, of which there are 45 across the United States, as well as at dozens of other sites dedicated in memory of aborted children.

 Why Visit the Gravesites of the Aborted Unborn?